mitchute/PythonEMSPrototype/docs/python.rst

 Ultimately, the only one we really care about is the libpython3.6 library.
 My current feeling is that we don't worry about including our own version.
-This has the advantage of ensuring that the EMS dev can use system-native dependencies by installing them using system apt python packages.
-When you report the sys.path from the EMS code, you get the
+This has the advantage of ensuring that the plugin dev can use system-native dependencies by installing them using system apt python packages.
+When you report the sys.path from the plugin code, you get the
 paths: ['my\_py\_ems', '/usr/lib/python36.zip', '/usr/lib/python3.6',
 '/usr/lib/python3.6', '/usr/lib/python3.6/lib-dynload'] So the dev can
-drop their own libraries into my\_py\_ems, and also utilize system-installed libraries, side-by-side.
+drop their own libraries into a folder they choose, and also utilize system-installed libraries, side-by-side.
 We'll need to evaluate how this jives with other platforms as we tidy all this up, but for now we will rely on the Ubuntu supplied Python lib, and not package one